1. Home

 If the public officer refuses to issue an attestation, you will receive a document entitled Refusal of Attestation.
 If needed, you can question the public officer about the refusal.

-If you have any questions, contact a DPCP point of service to reach a public officer.
+If you have any questions, contact a point of service of the DPCP (in French only) to reach a public officer.

 Situations where the attestation is no longer valid